ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Northern Maine Community College Tuition Information

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts kick in.
-And, student loans can make thecost of college more manageable until after graduation.
+If this information makes going to college sound impossible, remember, the "sticker price" of tuition does not always mean much if you plan to use financial aid to help pay for college.
+Many students owe far less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make theactual cost of attending college more manageable until you're done with college.

-In-state vs. Out-of-state Tuition at Northern Maine Community College
+Tuition for international students at Northern Maine Community College is $5,760 per year.

 Explore other Maine colleges